king-ben/winterschool/tutorial1.md

 ## Viewing the summary tree

 You can open the summary tree by going to the website [IcyTree](https://icytree.org/).
-Alterntaively, the summary tree can be viewed in FigTree.
+Alternatively, the summary tree can be viewed in FigTree.
 There are many options available to change the visualisation of the tree, such as colouring the branches or visuallising the range of possible dates for a node on the tree.
 To do the latter in IcyTree, click Style > node height error bars > height_95%HPD.

 ![](doc/icytree.png)